fenago/python-networking-sysadmins/development/lab_guides/Lab_8.md

 ![](./images/C13963_08_11.jpg)

-Figure 8.11: HTML documentation output with docstring
+Caption: HTML documentation output with docstring

 You can now distribute our documentation to our users.
 Note that it will always be up to date as you are generating it from the source code.